Sydney-o9/OzNotificationBundle/Resources/doc/Installation.md

 implemented.
 At this time, only a Doctrine ORM implementation is provided.

-- Notification; Represents a notification that is sent to a user
+- Notification; Represents a notification that is sent to a user.
+You can then extend this class to create different notification types.
+We will show an example with 3 types of notifications inherited from that class:
+EmailNotification, InternalNotification and SMSNotification.
 - NotificationEvent; Represents an event that occurs that will trigger notifications
 - UserPreferences; an object to hold default preferences for each user
 - Filter; an object that is used to store user defined filters for notifications